The Last Road

 Turn around.

-These last words may have been a command, or an invitation–or both.
+These last words may have been a command, or an invitation, or both.
 In any case, I turn around.
 Thus it is that I behold the Sun, a white disk rising above the golden rim of horizon.
-In the light of this sudden star, I can see the road, though many things have fallen away.
-I look for a long time, while all is still and silent.
+In the light of this sudden star I can see the road, though many things have fallen away.
+I look upon the things that remain, while all is still and silent.
 Then, reluctantly, I ask:

 Is this the road which has brought me here?